Lo'eau LaBonta

+LaBonta played college soccer for the Stanford Cardinal, where she won the 2011 national championship.
+She was drafted by Sky Blue FC in the 2015 NWSL College Draft before signing with FC Kansas City in 2016.
+After FC Kansas City folded, she went to the Utah Royals for three years before returning when the Kansas City Current began play in 2021.
+She helped lead the Current to the NWSL title game and was named to the NWSL Best XI in 2022.

 College soccer

-LaBonta attended Stanford University from 2011 to 2014, and was part of the NCAA National Championship winning team in 2011.
+LaBonta attended Stanford University from 2011 to 2014, and was part of the NCAA National Championship winning team in the 2011 NCAA Division I women's soccer tournament.

 Club career

 Sky Blue FC, 2015

 Sky Blue FC drafted LaBonta from Stanford with the 37th overall pick in the 2015 NWSL College Draft.
 She made six appearances before Sky Blue FC waived her and Meg Morris in July 2015 to make room on the roster for players returning from the 2015 FIFA Women's World Cup.

 FC Kansas City, 2016–2017

 FC Kansas City signed LaBonta in May 2016.
 She debuted for FCKC against the Orlando Pride shortly thereafter, and soon earned a regular starting position with the team.
 FCKC head coach Vlatko Andonovski cited her tenacity in winning possession from opponents for her increased playing time.

 Western Sydney Wanderers, 2017–2019 (loan)

 In October 2017, LaBonta joined Australian club Western Sydney Wanderers.
 She played every match for the Red & Black, scoring one goal.
 She returned to the Wanderers for the 2018–19 season and appeared in 9 games.